caspii/casparwre.de/_posts/2021-03-30-becoming-an-indie-hacker.md

 > “We have two lives, and the second begins when we realize we only have one” – Confucius.

-My second life began on the 16th March, 2020 when my mother unexpectedly died.
+My second life began on March 16th, 2020 when my mother unexpectedly died.
 My father had died of cancer three years earlier.
 It caused me to radically reassess what I cared about and what I didn’t care about.
 I realised that I spent a lot of time on things I didn’t really care about.

-I decided to shovel that time across to things I did care about.
+I decided to spend time more wisely.
 I decided to not put off big things for later … because later I could be dead.
 I decided to spend more time with my family and kids.
-Because my kids are young and I am the sun in their solar system and this time is never ever coming back.
+Because my kids are young and I am the sun in their solar system and this time will be gone soon and it is never coming back.

 Anyway, I inherited enough money to fund myself for these 12 months without worrying about paying the bills.
 I’m investing this money in my bet, in my product, in myself.
 I think my mother would have approved.